karatelabs/karate/README.md

     | kittens |
 ```

 The great thing about this approach is that you can set-up the JSON array using the `Background` section.
-Any [Karate expression](#karate-expressions) can be used in the "cell expression", and you can even use [Java-interop](#calling-java) to use external data-sources such as a database, spread-sheet or CSV file.
+Any [Karate expression](#karate-expressions) can be used in the "cell expression", and you can even use [Java-interop](#calling-java) to use external data-sources such as a database.
+Note that Karate has built-in support for [CSV files](#csv-files) and here is an example: [`dynamic-csv.feature`](karate-demo/src/test/java/demo/outline/dynamic-csv.feature).